 We subject our results to a long battery of checks.
-Among others, we falsify our experiment by testing for the introduction of "pretend reforms" in the year 2000 in the countries that share geographical borders with Romania (Bulgaria, Hungary, and Ukraine) as well as it largest trade partner (Italy).
+Among others, we falsify our experiment by testing for the introduction of "pretend reforms" in the year 2000 in the countries that share borders with Romania (Bulgaria, Hungary, and Ukraine) as well as its largest trade partner (Italy).
 None of these countries passed such reforms in or about 2000, yet one could worry that underlying economic, geopolitical, or technological factors may have allowed firms in some industries (those with high movable assets) to gain more access to debt starting in 2000.
-We, however, find no significant increase in the credit capacity of firms with movable assets in these "placebo countries."
+We, however, find no significant increase in the credit capacity of firms with movable assets in these placebo countries.
+Our analysis considers several industry dynamics (e.g., sensitivity to business cycles) and utilizes alternative econometric methods (matching estimations) to ensure the robustness of our results and consistency of our inferences.